Dealing with Diabetes: The Road to Developing an Artificial Pancreas

 - Mistakes in preparing the baking soda solution should not actually be a source of error.
 Do you know why this is?

 - Note: Because pH reactions occur on a logarithmic scale, the error measurements can be on a logarithmic scale, too.
-This means that a margin of error that may seem large (such as having 150 mL baking soda leftover instead of 100 mL) is actually not that big.
+This means that a margin of error that may seem large (such as having 150 mL vinegar leftover instead of 100 mL) is actually not that big.
 See the Help tab for details.

 - Think about how each possible source of error may have affected your results.